 As we age, our skin starts to lose its smoothness, elasticity, and brightness.
 Dead cells build up on the surface of our skin, leading to dullness and rough, irregular texture.
 Chemical peels are a tried and true method of removing these dead skin cells in order to regain a youthful glow.
 Chemical peels have been around for over 100 years as an intensive exfoliation treatment to renew and rejuvenate aging skin which has been marred by dark blotches, fine lines, sun damage, and acne scarring.

-What can a chemical treatment do for you?
+What can a chemical peel do for you?

 A chemical peel solution applied to the epidermis removes dead skin and stimulates the production of new skin cells, leading to a freshly rejuvenated appearance.
 Chemical peels can improve fine lines and wrinkles, uneven pigmentation, shallow acne scars and active acne, plus sun and age spots.
-Chemical peels vary in strength and in the type of chemical used, and will be tailored to your individual skin and skin problems.
+We offer a myriad of chemical peels ranging from superficial epidermal peels to deeper peels that treat the underlying dermis.
+Peels are selected and customized to each patient’s needs.
 During your consultation, treatment options for your particular cares and concerns will be discussed in depth with Dr. Melda Isaac or a member of her staff in Washington DC in order to formulate an effective chemical peel plan.

 Be sure to let Dr. Isaac and her staff in Washington DC know if you have a history of viral infections such as cold sores, fever blisters, or facial warts, as well as if you have undergone any prior treatments such as laser resurfacing or Accutane.

 Chemical peels can treat the following areas: